 Pay less for your non-standard auto insurance in Maryland.
 Cheap prices, low down-payments, and same-day coverage is available.
 High risk car policies can be affordable, if you shop the smart way.
 A less-than perfect driving record may take time to fix, but we find reasonable rates until your tickets and accidents are off your MVR report.
 Our 60-second online quote lets you quickly view the most affordable options, including assigned risk plans.
 We also help you identify which vehicles are the most expensive to insure.

 A lapse in your coverage does not keep you from obtaining a policy.
 Regardless if you have been uninsured for a few days or a few years, new coverage can be offered.
 Since the consequences of driving without car insurance can be substantial, it’s important to get covered quickly to avoid fines and suspensions.
+Generally, you can secure coverage online within the same day.
+An initial payment will be required.

 If you have a DUI, DWI, license suspension, or other major violations, we can help, by providing multiple discounts.
 Other violations that can substantially increase your premium include excessive speeding, fatalities resulting from an accident, driving without a license, racing, distracted driving, and illegal street racing.
 Non-moving violations, including parking tickets, do not impact your rate, and will not force you to accept assigned risk coverage.
 High-risk car insurance rates in Maryland often costs less than consumers realize.